 Overcome by Cyber Risks?

-At the report’s official Washington, DC launch event, hosted at the Atlantic Council on October 15, 2015, a panel of prominent cybersecurity experts and business leaders discussed what we can learn from the report's findings and how we can develop new strategies and policy measures to steer us towards the most rewarding cyber futures.
-The discussion was moderated by Tal Kopan, cybersecurity reporter for CNN Politics.
+The event will gather prominent cybersecurity experts and business leaders to discuss what we can learn from the report’s findings and how we can develop new strategies and policy measures to steer us towards the most rewarding cyber futures.